Multi-scale Latent Point Consistency Models for 3D Shape Generation: Experiments

 \section{Experiments}

 In this section, we train the multi-scale latent diffusion model on the Shapenet dataset and obtain MLPCM using the latent consistent distillation.
-We first introduce the dataset and evaluation metrics.
-Then we evaluate the performance of MLPCM on the Single-class 3D point cloud generation task.
+We begin by describing the dataset and evaluation metrics, and then evaluate MLPCM on the single-class 3D point cloud generation benchmark.
 Next, we compare the results of MLPCM with a large number of baselines on multi-class unconditional 3D shape generation in terms of the performance, sampling time, and model parameters.
 Finally, we give a detailed ablation study on the effectiveness of invidual contributions.